andosteinmetz/twohoursaweek/README.md

 * navigate to 2hoursaweek.org/kirby and confirm
 * hit 'OK' and click 'Start Servers'

-The data structure of an action is defined in the `kirby/site/blueprints/action.php` file in YAML.
 The templates for each section are defined `kirby/site/snippets`.

+The homepage template is in `kirby/templates/home.php`.

 Javascript and CSS folders are in `kirby/assets`.